ashok-khanna/ParEvil/README.md

 ## Standard Keybindings
 As a starting point, our new mode inherits all of the keybindings from Normal mode.
-We then introduce the following bindings specific for ParEdit commands.
+We then introduce the following bindings specific for common ParEdit commands.
+Any ParEdit command not listed below can be accessed by its default keybinding.

 ```lisp
 ;; Motion Commands